-South Coast Consulting, Land Use Planning and Development Project Management, was retained on 2023-10-01 by Quartek Group to prepare this Preliminary Planning Policy Justification Brief for Planning Act applications to permit Bensanti Developments to develop a residential use at 242-246 Highway 58 / West Side Road in the City of Port Colborne.
-The purpose of this Brief is to review a proposal to develop the 0.567-hectare subject properties with about 23 metres frontage on the east side of Highway 58 / West Side Road for a residential redevelopment, illustrated in Annex 1, Site Plan.
-The subject properties, illustrated in Annex 2, Survey, have a two-storey and a one-storey single detached dwellings.
+South Coast Consulting, Land Use Planning and Development Project Management, was retained on 2023-10-01 by Quartek Group to prepare this Supplementary Planning Policy Justification Brief for Planning Act applications to permit Bensanti Developments to develop a residential use at 242-246 Highway 58 / West Side Road in the City of Port Colborne.
+The purpose of this Brief is to review a proposal to develop the 0.567-hectare subject properties with about 23 metres frontage on the east side of Highway 58 / West Side Road for a residential redevelopment, have a two-storey and a one-storey single detached dwellings.